Frequently Asked Questions

 Can I be a volunteer?

 We are always looking for individuals who are interested in becoming a volunteer and helping us bring history to life.
 For more information on the process of becoming a volunteer, please visit https://langpioneervillage.ca/about/volunteering/.

 Are your outhouses real?

 While there are a few outhouses on-site, and they exist in the Village to show the amenities used by communities in public spaces in the 19th century, they are no longer in use and should not be used.
-Modern sanitized washroom facilities are located in the Visitor Centre, in the outdoor washroom facility beside the Visitor Centre and in the Peterborough County Agricultural Heritage Building.
+Modern sanitized washroom facilities are located in the Visitor Centre and Peterborough County Agricultural Heritage Building.

 Do you have food onsite?
 What options are available?

 We encourage visitors to bring a picnic lunch and enjoy it at one of our many picnic tables.
 However, if you are in need of refreshment or a snack while on site, we have you covered.
 Our Keene Hotel and Menie General Store offer a variety of beverages and treats.